Let all things be done decently and in order. (1 Corinthians 14:40, NKJV)

 Okay, let’s get this out in the open from the start.
 Yes, guys have lists.
 Gals have lists.
 Everyone has lists.
 So, should Christian singles have lists too?

 Recently, a lonely and distressed young lady shared her relationship frustration with me.
 When I asked what type of guy she was looking for, she said, “I don’t know, but I’ll know him when I see him.”
+Forgive me for being candid.
 To me, that’s like aimlessly driving around Florida in search of Yellowstone Park.
-If I want to see Yellowstone, wouldn’t I be better off loading it into my GPS, researching the fastest way to get there, and then hitting the road?
+“I know it’s around here somewhere!”
+Listen, if I want to see Yellowstone, wouldn’t I be better off loading it into my GPS, researching the fastest way to get there, and then hitting the road?
 Of course!
-So why wouldn’t I do the same with my relationship pursuits?
+So why wouldn’t singles do the same with their relationship pursuits?